KelsonTeixeira/api-review/README.md

 ```
 $ yarn test
 ```
-To ready the documentation, access the endpoint '/api-documentation'
+To read the documentation, access the endpoint '/api-documentation'